Evening Cat Productions

 Follow The Long Player

-We're thrilled to announce that our Kickstarter campaign for The Long Player is live now.
-Follow the link below to read our Director's statement, check out our list of rewards and learn more about the short.
+We're thrilled to announce that our GoFundMe campaign for The Long Player is live now.
+Follow the link below to read our Director's statement, meet the cast & crew and learn more about the short.

 Support our film